 This is a device that measures the temperature of a surface using a laser beam.
 The temperature of the surface is displayed on a screen.
 The devices are not expensive.
 The one we use cost about $40.00.

 The interior and exterior wall surface temperatures and outside air temperatures are measured.
 By comparing the difference between wall temperatures with the outside air temperature, you can get an estimate of the R-value of the wall using the Table below.
 This works on any exterior wall whether or not it contains insulation.
 Even uninsulated walls have some R-value just from the construction materials in the wall.

 Infrared thermometers measure an area that gets larger the farther the thermometer is held from the surface.
-It does not measure the temperature of the exact spot where the laser beam hits, but an average temperature of the area around the beam.
+It does not measure the temperature of the exact spot where the laser beam hits but an average temperature of the area around the beam.
 The farther away from the surface being measured, the larger the area averaged.
-If you are looking for an average temperature over a large area of wall, hold it about 3-4 feet from the wall.
+If you are looking for an average temperature over a large area of the wall, hold it about 3-4 feet from the wall.
 If you are looking for specific areas of air infiltration or voids in your insulation, you need to be about 1 foot away.

 Avoid areas that may be affected by radiators, heating ducts or lights.
-Take these measurements in the evening or a couple of hours after dark to reduce the affect of solar radiation on the wall that may warm the wall several degrees and give a false result.
+Take these measurements in the evening or a couple of hours after dark to reduce the effect of solar radiation on the wall that may warm the wall several degrees and give a false result.